Jennifer E. Dohrn, MS, BA, DNP, CNM, NP

 Overview

-Established first freestanding birthing center in innercity community in Southwest Bronx under leadership of Dr. Ruth Lubic; works in ten sub-Saharan African countries since 1993 building capacity of nurses and midwives in HIV care, including first Project Director for PEPFAR/ICAP Global Nurse Capacity Building Program at Columbia University Mailman School of Public Health.
+Jennifer E. Dohrn, MS, BA, DNP, CNM, NP, established first freestanding birthing center in innercity community in Southwest Bronx under leadership of Dr. Ruth Lubic.
+Dohrn also works in ten sub-Saharan African countries since 1993 building capacity of nurses and midwives in HIV care, including first Project Director for PEPFAR/ICAP Global Nurse Capacity Building Program at Columbia University Mailman School of Public Health.
+She is currently building nursing and midwifery research leadership network in Sub-Saharan Africa and Middle East and teaches a new Addressing Population-Health Needs on a Global Scale course.

 Academic Appointments